How Chess Can Help Keep Alzheimer's At Bay

 Chess is a sport played by people across age groups and professions.
 Playing chess gives you an opportunity to interact with people from different walks of life and share and learn new ideas.
 Moreover, joining a chess club may yield rewards in the form of lasting friendships that can be cherished beyond the chess board as well!

 Alzheimer’s is a complex disease with risk factors that are sometimes beyond our control.
 Mind sports like chess, checkers, and bridge are simple, enjoyable and engaging ways to keep our minds stimulated and our spirits elevated.
-A game of chess in addition to a healthy diet and regular physical exercise can go a long way in keeping the clutches of Alzheimer’s at bay.
+A game of chess in addition to a healthy diet and regular physical exercise can go a long way in keeping the clutches of Alzheimer’s and other cognitive disorders at bay.

-Aging is a part of life, but it helps to remember that “It's not how old you are, it's how you are old.”
+Aging is a part of life, but remember, “It's not how old you are, it's how you are old.”